 An employer may not persuade or attempt to persuade any employee to avoid jury service or discharge, intimidate, threaten or otherwise subject an employee to an adverse employment action as a result of jury service if the employee notifies the employer he or she has been summoned to serve as a juror within a reasonable period of time after receiving a summons.

 An employer may not require or request an employee to use annual, vacation, or sick leave for time spent responding to a summons for jury duty, time spent participating in the jury selection process, or time spent actually serving on a jury.
-Mississippi Stat.
-13-5-35
+MS Statute 13-5-35

 Mississippi does not have a law which requires an employer to grant its employees leave, either paid or unpaid, to vote.